LigaPay/ligapay-trust-docs/BACKEND_CANNOT_ACCESS_KEYS.md

 ## Conclusion

-LigaPay™ backend systems are structurally and operationally incapable of accessing user private keys or controlling user assets.
+LigaPay™ backend systems are structurally and operationally incapable of accessing user private keys, authorizing transactions, or controlling user assets.
 Custody and control remain exclusively with the user at all times.

 ---